Groups are painful, unpredictable and essential

 Experience shared creativity and music-making in an accessible and inclusive way, facilitating more confidence in playfulness and spontaneity.

-Online or in-person supervisory space offered to practising and trainee music therapists, as well as to music teachers and community musicians
+Online or in-person supervisory space offered to practising and trainee Music Therapists, as well as to music teachers and community musicians

-If you’re interested in any of the services Thame Music Therapy has to offer, please send me a message using the contact form and I’ll get back to you as soon as possible.
+If you’re interested in any of the services Thame Music Therapy has to offer, please send a message using the contact form and I’ll get back to you as soon as possible.

 You can also email me directly here: